CSE512-14W/a3-plvines-djpeter/README.md

 2. Peter Henry peter@cs.washington.edu

 ## Visualization of Artist Similarities from the Million Song Dataset

+Our visualization allows users to browse artists according to similarity in the Million Song Dataset.
-Shows the selected artist and related artists, "sorted" by decade, with the artist placed at the center of their career's timeline and lines stretching out to indicate when they started and stopped making music.
+The artist name is placed at the center of their career's timeline, with lines stretching out to indicate when they started and stopped making music (according to the songs in the Dataset).
-Hovering over an artist displays a tooltip with a few details and a list of songs, one per year they released an album.
-These songs are links to youtube queries, so clicking on one should take you to a list of youtube videos containing the song.
+Hovering over an artist displays a tooltip with a few details and a list of songs, one per year.
+These songs are links to youtube queries, so clicking on one should take you to a list of youtube videos containing the song if such videos exist.
-Finally, we allow the user to sort the similar artists vertically by either familiarity or hotttnesss, both scores calculated by the dataset creators.
+Finally, we allow the user to sort the similar artists vertically by either familiarity or hotttnesss, both of which are scores present in the database, originally gleaned from EchoNest as described by the Dataset's creators.

 ## Running Instructions